joffrey-bion/seven-wonders/README.md

 [![Travis Build](https://img.shields.io/travis/luxons/seven-wonders/master.svg)](https://travis-ci.org/luxons/seven-wonders)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/luxons/seven-wonders/blob/master/LICENSE)

-A digital version of the famous 7 Wonders board game.
+A digital version of the famous [7 Wonders board game](https://en.wikipedia.org/wiki/7_Wonders_(board_game)).

+## Work in progress

+A very early (staging) version of the app is running [on heroku](https://seven-wonders-online.herokuapp.com/).
+It is of course still under development and not usable yet because the development of the client just started.
+Also, it is very unstable as it is a staging server where the app is redeployed after every successful build of the master branch.

+### Server

+The websocket server API handles most of the game steps:
+- Define your username
+- Create / Join a game
+- View joined lobby
+- Start game
+- View your hand and the table
+- Make moves / See other's moves

+Missing steps:
+- End of game event
+- Access scoring

+### Client

+The client is just at the start of the development.
+It handles:
+- Username choice
+- Create / Join a game

+Missing steps:
+- View joined lobby
+- Start game
+- Whole game process
+- Scoring

+## Disclaimer

 We do not own the rights on the 7 Wonders game concept and rules, nor on the assets used here.

-A very early (staging) version of the app is running [here on heroku](https://seven-wonders-online.herokuapp.com/).
-It is of course still under development and not usable yet.
-Also, it is very unstable as it is a staging server where the app is redeployed after every successful build of the master branch.